vzhirnov/post_json_fuzzer/README.md

 The key point here is that you, as a fuzzer user:
 1. Create a JSON-like structure that you understand.
 There is no need to describe each parameter in an unreadable way, as in other fuzzers.
 Everything is familiar and obvious.
-2. In this structure, you use a DSL whose code is inside tuple-like structures.
+2. In this structure, you use a DSL whose code is inside tuple-like structures(let's call each such structure a "scenario").
 In fact, this is a tuple from python.
 And JSON has no analogue of tuple, so we can freely use it and not be afraid of anything.
-3. The fuzzer will cut each such tuple-like structure from the test_api.py file, parse them, and at the final stage create all possible combinations of parameters for JSON.
+3. The fuzzer will cut each such tuple-like structure from the `test_api.py` file, parse them, and at the final stage create all possible combinations of parameters for JSON.
 After that, each created combination will be inserted into its own JSON structure, which will no longer have any tuples.
 An example of a structure from a similar set:
 ```
 {